 Both DVT and PE are potentially deadly.
 DVT develops in a deep vein, usually in the legs.
 PE occurs when a blood clot such as DVT breaks free and travels to the lungs.

-A recent study concluded that 3.7% of people with lung cancer develop PE.
-However, an estimated 29.4% to 63% of people with lung cancer have an unsuspecting pulmonary embolism (UPE).
-This means that a doctor identified a UPE in scans that they ordered for other purposes, not because they thought that the person may have PE.
+The authors of a 2018 review of research concluded that 3.7% of people with lung cancer develop PE.
+Among all PEs they included in the review, the authors found that 29.4–63% were unsuspected.
+This means that a doctor found an unsuspected PE on a scan they ordered for other purposes, not because they thought the person might have PE.

 The following sections outline everything a person needs to know about how blood clots relate to lung cancer.

-Lung and pancreatic cancers are associated with the highest risk of blood clots.
-One recent study concluded that lung cancer is the most likely cancer to coexist with a blood clot in the lungs.
-It found that doctors most often diagnose blood clots in the lungs within 6 months of making a lung cancer diagnosis.
-People with stage 3 or 4 lung cancer have a higher risk of PE.
+Research associates lung, colorectal, and pancreatic cancers with the highest risk of blood clots.
+The same 2018 review concluded that lung cancer is the most likely cancer to coexist with a blood clot in the lungs.
+The authors found that doctors most often diagnose blood clots in the lungs within 6 months of making a lung cancer diagnosis.
+People with cancer that has metastasized (spread) have a higher risk of PE.

-Some cancer treatments also increase the risk of clotting, including the following:
+Some cancer treatments also increase the risk of clotting, including:

 • vascular endothelial growth factor (VEGF) inhibitors, such as bevacizumab

-• VEGF tyrosine kinase receptor inhibitors, such as sorafenib or sunitinib
+• VEGF tyrosine kinase receptor inhibitors, such as sorafenib and sunitinib

 • lenalidomide